February 24, 2025

 - Delphiniums have long been a favorite in English cottage gardens, prized for their tall, stately appearance and ability to attract butterflies and bees.

-- In medieval times, delphiniums were believed to ward off evil spirits, and they were often planted near homes for protection.
+- In medieval times, people believed delphiniums could ward off evil spirits, so they often planted them near homes for protection.

 - While delphiniums thrive in cooler climates, they require well-draining soil and shelter from strong winds—making them a great choice for protected garden beds in New England.

-- Despite their beauty, delphiniums are highly toxic if ingested, so they should be kept away from children and animals.
+- Despite their beauty, delphiniums contain highly toxic compounds, so keep them away from children and animals.

 August — Poppy

-Poppies are known for their vibrant beauty and deep symbolism, often representing remembrance, peace, imagination, and resilience.
-The different colors of poppies carry distinct meanings—red symbolizes remembrance and sacrifice, white represents peace, and yellow or orange conveys success and positivity.
+Poppies stand out for their vibrant beauty and carry deep symbolism, often representing remembrance, peace, imagination, and resilience.
+The different colors of poppies carry distinct meanings.
+Red symbolizes remembrance and sacrifice, white represents peace, and yellow or orange conveys success and positivity.

 -

-- Red poppies are an enduring symbol of remembrance for fallen soldiers, inspired by the poem In Flanders Fields by John McCrae, which describes poppies growing on World War I battlefields.
+- Red poppies serve as an enduring symbol of remembrance for fallen soldiers, inspired by John McCrae’s poem In Flanders Fields, which describes poppies growing on World War I battlefields.

-- The opium poppy (Papaver somniferum) has been cultivated for thousands of years for its medicinal properties, though many garden varieties are purely ornamental.
+- People have grown the opium poppy (Papaver somniferum) for thousands of years for medicinal use, though gardeners now grow most varieties purely for ornamental appeal.

-- Certain types of poppies, like the Iceland poppy and oriental poppy, thrive in New England’s cool summers, adding bright, cheerful color to gardens from mid to late summer.
+- Varieties like Iceland and oriental poppies thrive in New England’s summers, adding bright color to gardens mid to late season.

-- Poppies may have a short blooming period, but their self-seeding nature ensures they return year after year, often appearing in greater numbers.
+- Poppies bloom briefly, but their self-seeding habit ensures they return each year, often in even greater numbers.

-- In Greek mythology, poppies were associated with Hypnos, the god of sleep, due to their sedative properties.
-They were often depicted in ancient art as a sign of rest and peace.
+- In Greek mythology, people associated poppies with Hypnos, the god of sleep, because of their sedative properties.
+Ancient artists often depicted poppies as symbols of rest and peace.

 September — Aster

-Asters are named after the Greek word for “star,” reflecting their delicate, daisy-like petals that resemble a starburst.
-They symbolize love, wisdom, faith, and strength, making them a meaningful bloom for September.
-In the Victorian language of flowers, asters were often given as a token of deep affection and admiration.
+The name aster comes from the Greek word for “star,” reflecting the flower’s delicate, daisy-like petals that radiate in a starburst shape.
+They symbolize love, wisdom, faith, and strength, which makes them a meaningful bloom for September.
+In Victorian flower language, people gave asters to express deep affection and admiration.

 -

-- According to Greek mythology, asters were created from the tears of the goddess Astraea, who wept when she saw no stars in the sky.
+- In Greek mythology, asters sprang from the tears of the goddess Astraea, who wept when she saw an empty sky.

-- Asters are one of the last perennials to bloom in the garden, bringing vibrant purple, pink, red and white flowers to landscapes as summer fades into fall.
+- Asters are among the last perennials to bloom, adding purple, pink, red, and white color as summer turns to fall.

 - Asters are a favorite of bees and butterflies, providing an important nectar source for pollinators before winter.

-- Many native aster species thrive in New England, including New England aster (Symphyotrichum novae-angliae), which grows wild in meadows and along roadsides, adding a burst of purple to the autumn landscape.
+- Many native asters thrive in New England, including New England aster, which brightens meadows and roadsides with purple fall blooms.

 October — Marigold

-Marigolds are known for their bold, golden hues and symbolize warmth, creativity, passion, and protection.
-Their bright petals are often associated with the sun, making them a perfect flower for celebrating autumn’s rich colors.
+Marigolds stand out for their bold, golden hues and symbolize warmth, creativity, passion, and protection.
+Their sun-bright petals make them a perfect choice for celebrating autumn’s rich colors.

 -

-- The color of chrysanthemums can change their meaning—red for love, yellow for friendship, white for truth, and purple for good wishes.
+- The color of chrysanthemums can change their meaning.
+Red is for love, yellow for friendship, white for truth, and purple for good wishes.

 - According to a NASA study, chrysanthemums are one of the best air-purifying plants, helping to remove toxins from indoor spaces.